 Breaking news about novel coronavirus is dominating headlines, making the context we need to understand it more important than ever.
-This week, as the virus redefines every aspect of our lives, we’re turning to the experts to help us understand where we were before the news of COVID-19 hit and how we ended up where we are today.
+This week, as the virus redefines every aspect of our lives, World Affairs is turning to the experts to help us understand where we were before the news of COVID-19 hit and how we ended up where we are today.
 What can we learn from past pandemics?
 How will this change our relationship with China, where this all began?
-First, we have Dr. Peter Piot, Director of the London School of Hygiene and Tropical Medicine to discuss the Spanish flu, his experiences fighting the Ebola outbreak, including, what a resilient global health system looks like and what needs to happen to be prepared for a pandemic.
-Next, we hear from David M. Lampton, of the Stanford Spogli Freeman Institute, to discuss the complicated history behind the US-China relationship.
+First, World Affairs will have Dr. Peter Piot, Director of the London School of Hygiene and Tropical Medicine to discuss the Spanish flu, his experiences fighting the Ebola outbreak, including, what a resilient global health system looks like and what needs to happen to be prepared for a pandemic.
+Next, the Council will hear from David M. Lampton, of the Stanford Spogli Freeman Institute, to discuss the complicated history behind the US-China relationship.